MOD St Athan

-Ministry of Defence St Athan or MOD St Athan (Welsh: Maes awyr Sain Tathan), formerly known as RAF St Athan, is a large Ministry of Defence unit near the village of St Athan in the Vale of Glamorgan, southern Wales.
-It was the designated site for the United Kingdom's new defence training academy, but the programme was cancelled on 19 October 2010.
+Ministry of Defence St Athan or MOD St Athan (Welsh: Maes awyr Sain Tathan), formerly known as Royal Air Force St Athan, or more simply RAF St Athan, is a large Ministry of Defence unit near the village of St Athan in the Vale of Glamorgan, southern Wales.

-The base has been home to the RAF No. 4 School of Technical Training throughout its life, as well as a major aircraft maintenance unit.
+The base was home to the RAF No. 4 School of Technical Training throughout its life, as well as a major aircraft maintenance unit.
 St Athan has also been used to house British Army units, including the 1st Battalion, Welsh Guards.
 At one time it was home to a large collection of historical aircraft.

-The only squadron to operate out of St Athan on a regular basis is the Universities of Wales Air Squadron (one of fourteen RAF University Air Squadrons), flying Grob Tutors.
+The only flying unit to operate out of St Athan on a regular basis is the Universities of Wales Air Squadron.
+This unit is one of fourteen RAF University Air Squadrons, flying Grob Tutors.
 2300 Squadron of the Air Training Corps is also located on the Station.